 Yes, the Firefly Lane book is different to the TV show.
 In the book, Johnny doesn't die but another major character does—Kate.

 Yep, in the novel, Kate passes away after suffering from late-stage cancer.
 However, Netflix has chosen to leave this storyline out, for the first season at least, as it would completely ruin any chance of potential follow-up seasons.
-After all, the show is all about Kate and Tully's friendship which wouldn't really work without both women.
-But of course, that isn't to say that the creators of the show don't have more in store for a second season of Firefly Lane.
+After all, the show is all about Kate and Tully's friendship, meaning it wouldn't work without both women.
+But of course, that isn't to say that the creators of the show don't have more in store come the second season of Firefly Lane.

 The sequel to the book follows the aftermath of Kate's death, focusing on Tully and Marah's relationship and Johnny's grief, so if we were going to go on the books, perhaps the second season could follow a similar pattern, only with Johnny dead instead of Kate?